What is an interest rate lock for mortgages?

 Mortgage interest rates may change many times every day.
 Choosing when to lock your interest rate is an important part of the home financing process.

-• Carefully consider how long you’d like to lock your interest rate.
+• Carefully consider how long you'd like to lock your interest rate.
 Some loans require longer rate lock periods.
-If your rate lock will expire prior to closing and disbursement of funds, a rate lock extension will be required to close your loan.
-We will extend your rate lock at no cost to you.
+Wells Fargo allows a maximum of two-customer-paid rate lock extensions per loan and fees apply.

 • When you lock the interest rate, you're protected from rate increases due to market conditions.
 If rates go down prior to your loan closing and you want to take advantage of a lower rate, you may be able to pay a fee and relock at the lower interest rate.
 This is called "repricing" your loan.